20 Bedtime Prayers for Kids

 11. Praying Helps a Child Physically

-Praying is another form of mediation where you think of good things and try to connect with god.
-As you pray, you generate positive energy and help your body with reduced stress, a good nervous system, maintained blood pressure, etc.
+Praying is another form of meditation where you think of good things and try to connect with god.
+As you pray, you generate positive energy and help your body with reduced stress, a good nervous system, and maintained blood pressure, etc.

 Here are some simple bedtime prayers for toddlers and young children: